- About us

 - Through the technology you use to access our services

-Information we receive from third parties – This includes information you provide when you visit our websites, participate in discussion boards or other social media functions on our site and when you report a problem with our site.
+- Information we receive from third parties – This includes information you provide when you visit our websites, for the purpose of booking an appointment with a dentist at Portman Healthcare clinics, participate in discussion boards or other social media functions on our site and when you report a problem with our site.

 How we use your information – the purpose